-23.3.17 All development in the City Centre will be treated on an individual basis.
+- 23.3.15 Please refer to the Financial Contributions Matrix in Appendix A for the transport contribution land use rates.
+The amounts are payable per unit for residential and per 100 sqm for commercial development.
+The following paragraphs provide a summary to the assumptions used to derive the rates. - 23.3.16 All development in the City Centre will be treated on an individual basis.
 However, the Land Use Contributions will not exceed those listed in the above table.

-23.3.18 Local Transport Plan (2006-2011) Programme
+23.3.17 Local Transport Plan (2006-2011) Programme

-23.3.19 The transport contribution rates are based on the cost of providing transport infrastructure and services to existing residents and businesses over the next LTP period.
+23.3.18 The transport contribution rates are based on the cost of providing transport infrastructure and services to existing residents and businesses over the next LTP period.
 The total cost includes the estimated Integrated Transport Budget, Connecting Derby and elements of revenue funding that are directly spent on transport services and the management of the transport network.
 Table 5 provides a break down of these programme elements.

-23.3.20 Table 5: Elements of LTP (2006-2011) Programme Costs Included in the Transport Contribution Calculation
+23.3.19 Table 5: Elements of LTP (2006-2011) Programme Costs Included in the Transport Contribution Calculation

 Programme Element Allocation

-Integrated Transport £17,968,000 (£20,617,000 if 125% of
+Integrated Transport £17,968,000 (£20,617,000 if 125%

-Allocation Planning Guideline is achieved)
+Allocation of Planning Guideline is achieved)

 Connecting Derby £33,282,000

-Strategic Transport
+Strategic Transport £56,300,000

-Improvements £56,300,000
+Improvements

-Revenue Funding

-(2006-11) £10,302,035
+Revenue Funding (2006-11) £10,302,035

-(includes Concessionary
+(includes Concessionary Fares,

-Fares, Public Transport

-Unit, CCTV, Car Parks
+Public Transport Unit, CCTV,

-and staff costs)
+Car Parks and staff costs)

 Total £117,852,035

-23.3.21 Land Use Rates
+23.3.20 Land Use Rates

-23.3.22 Different types of land use have different levels of trip generation and attraction.
-The most intensive in terms of trip generation is generally Food Retail and the least is B8 Distribution Storage.
-Trip rates used in the calculation of contribution rates were derived from the TRICS
+23.3.21 Different types of land use have different levels of trip generation and attraction.
+The most intensive in terms of trip generation is generally food retail and the least is B8 distribution and storage.
+Trip rates used in the calculation of contribution rates were derived from the TRICS (2007a) database.

-(2007a) database.
 The rates are based on the AM and PM weekday peak traffic periods when demand on the transport network is greatest.

-23.3.23 Residential Land Use
+23.3.22 Residential Land Use

-- 23.3.24 Residential land use for the purpose of calculating transport contributions is separated into houses and flats.
-For houses the contribution rate has been calculated as a direct relationship between the total LTP programme costs and the total number of dwellings in Derby. - 23.3.25 A separate rate for flats has been calculated to reflect the lower number of occupants and therefore the lower level of trips that they generally generate.
+- 23.3.23 Residential land use for the purpose of calculating transport contributions is separated into houses and flats.
+For houses the contribution rate has been calculated as a direct relationship between the total LTP programme costs and the total number of dwellings in Derby. - 23.3.24 A separate rate for flats has been calculated to reflect the lower number of occupants and therefore the lower level of trips that they generally generate.
 The rate has been derived by calculating a general cost value for individual household trips, and then applying this to the average trips generated by flats to provide the contribution rate.

-23.3.26 Employment Land Use
+23.3.25 Employment Land Use

-- 23.3.27 The rates for employment land uses have been calculated using the same methodology as for flats.
-However, the rates for employment have been adjusted to avoid double counting residential development trips on the transport network. - 23.3.28 The 2001 Census Journey to Work data provides information on the workforce population of Derby and their home origins.
+- 23.3.26 The rates for employment land uses have been calculated using the same methodology as for flats.
+However, the rates for employment have been adjusted to avoid double counting residential development trips on the transport network. - 23.3.27 The 2001 Census Journey to Work data provides information on the workforce population of Derby and their home origins.
 Work undertaken on accessibility for the LTP identified that 40% of the work force travels in from outside the City.
 As such, the trip rates used to calculate the transport contribution rates for employment were reduced by 60% to take account of existing Derby City residential trips on the network.

-23.3.29 A2 Retail
+23.3.28 A2 Retail